 outcomes (for example, primary and secondary and whether measures were objective, subjective or otherwise validated)

 key findings (for example, effect sizes, confidence intervals, for all relevant outcomes, and where appropriate, other information such as numbers needed to treat and considerations of heterogeneity if summarising a systematic review/meta-analysis)

-comments on quality, based on the critical appraisal and what checklist was used to make this assessment.
+overall comments on quality, based on the critical appraisal and what checklist was used to make this assessment.

-If not being used in any further statistical analysis or reported in GRADE tables, effect sizes with confidence intervals should be reported, or back calculated from the published evidence where possible.
-If confidence intervals are not reported, exact p values (whether or not significant) with the test from which they were obtained, if this is a quality concern.
-Where p values are inadequately reported or not given, this should be stated.
+If data are not being used in any further statistical analysis, or are not reported in GRADE tables, effect sizes (point estimate) with confidence intervals should be reported, or back calculated from the published evidence where possible.
+If confidence intervals are not reported, exact p values (whether or not significant), with the test from which they were obtained, should be included.
+When confidence intervals or p values are inadequately reported or not given, this should be stated.
 Any descriptive statistics (including any mean values and degree of spread such as ranges) indicating the direction of the difference between intervention and comparator should be presented.
 If no further statistical information is available, this should be clearly stated.

-The quality ratings of the study should also be given.
-When study details are inadequately reported, absent or not applicable, this should be clearly stated.
+The assessment of potential biases should also be presented.
+When study details are inadequately reported, or absent, this should be clearly stated.